 Superannuation permission is granted to Government servant entitled or compelled to retire at a particular age.
-For this purpose an employee in superior service has to retire compulsorily on attaining the age of 58 years and an employee in the last grade service on the date on which he attains the age of 60 years (Rule 33).
-If he attains the prescribed age on the first day of the calendar month he will retire on the last date of the proceeding month.
-If it is after the first day, he will retire on the last day of the month.
+For this purpose an employee in superior service has to retire compulsorily on attaining the age of 61 years and an employee in the last grade service on the date on which he attains the age of 61 years (Rule 33).
+If he attains the prescribed age on the first day of the calendar month he will retire on the last date of the preceding month.

-1.2 COMPENSATION PENSION
+COMPENSATION PENSION